-In light of the incident, we are providing you with access to Single Bureau Credit Monitoring\ services at no charge.
-These services provide you with alerts for 12 months from the date of enrollment when changes occur to your credit file.
+In light of the incident, we are also providing you with access to Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services at no charge.
+These services provide you with alerts for twelve (12) months from the date of enrollment when changes occur to your credit file.
 This notification is sent to you the same day that the change or update takes place with the bureau.
-In addition, we are providing you with proactive fraud assistance to help with any questions that you might have or in the event you become a victim of identity theft.
-These services will be provided by Cyberscout, a company specializing in fraud assistance and remediation services.
-While we are covering the cost of these services, you will need to complete the activation process by following the instructions below.
+Finally, we are providing you with proactive fraud assistance to help with any questions that you might have or in event that you become a victim of fraud.
+These services will be provided by Cyberscout through Identity Force, a TransUnion company specializing in fraud assistance and remediation services.

-What You Can Do:
+What You Can Do